 First of all, for better or worse, if you are invested in the stock market you’re probably already invested in one or more of the FAANG companies.
 As noted above, this handful of corporations makes up a plurality of the value of the S&P 500.
 Any market fund — whether mutual or exchange-traded — indexed to this metric will move to a very large extent based on the changes in the FAANGs’ value.
 (The Dow Jones Industrial Average, on the other hand, will not, as the FAANG stocks are all traded on the Nasdaq Stock Exchange.)

 For a retail investor, it may be costly to invest directly in FAANG stocks due to their high price.
 The same success that makes these appealing assets to large, institutional investors can also put them beyond the reach of many individuals.
-Near the end of the third quarter of 2020, Apple was the cheapest of the group, trading at $108.94 at time of writing.
-Alphabet (Google) traded at $1,421.80, more than 10 times that value, while Amazon’s stock cost $2,933.41 for each share.
+In January 2023, Alphabet (Google) was the cheapest of the group, trading at $99.87.
+Netflix traded at $353.86, more than three times that value, while Meta Platforms (Facebook) cost $148.97 and Amazon stock was $103.13 for each share.

-While these stocks tend to enjoy solid growth, this makes them generally poor choices for investors who can only afford to purchase a handful of shares.
+While FAANG stocks tend to enjoy solid growth, this makes them generally poor choices for investors who can only afford to purchase a handful of shares.
 A portfolio’s growth is based on the “delta,” the amount by which its shares change multiplied by the number of shares in the portfolio.
-An individual with $10,000 to invest can either buy 1,000 shares of a $10 stock or three shares of Amazon.
+So an individual with $10,000 to invest can either buy 1,000 shares of a $10 stock or nine shares of Amazon based on its value in January 2023.
 If both shares go up by $10, the investor will have doubled his money on the cheap stock but will have made only $30 off Amazon.

 The FAANG stocks are five of the highest-value tech stocks in the world.
 They are Facebook, Amazon, Apple, Netflix and Google (Alphabet), and investors love them.
 They are available as individual shares, in mutual funds or exchange-traded funds.
 Further, they are common in 401(k) plans and other employer-sponsored offerings.
 Though they tend to have extremely high price-to-earnings ratios investors continue to buy them for their reputation as leaders in their individual industry spaces.